 History of Mission San Miguel: 1797 to Today

-The summer of 1797 was busy for Father Fermin Lasuen.
-On July 24, 1797, he founded the third mission that summer, named for Saint Michael.
+On July 24, 1797, Father Fermin Lasuen founded his third mission of the year.
 It was next to a large Salinan Indian Village called Cholam or Cholami.
-Halfway between San Luis Obispo and San Antonio, it gave a place to stop along the El Camino Real.
+Halfway between San Luis Obispo and San Antonio, it made a convenient place to stop along the El Camino Real.

-Salinan Indians heard about the Fathers before they came and were anxious to join them.
-At San Miguel Mission's founding, 25 children were baptized.
-A long, peaceful relationship began.
+Salinan Indians heard about the Catholic Fathers before they came and were anxious to join them.
+At the founding, 25 children were baptized.

 Early Years of San Miguel Mission